RetherSzu/mac-changer/README.md

 - `<interface_name>`: Name of the network interface.
 - `<mac_address>` (optional): Custom MAC address to set.
 If not provided, a random MAC address will be generated.
 - `--reset` (optional): Resets the MAC address of the specified interface to its default value.

-> Note: Changing MAC addresses without proper authorization may have legal implications.
-Use this script responsibly
-> and ensure you have appropriate permissions.